aamirraja393/Matrix-algorithim-analysis/README.md

+# Matrix Multiplication: Algorithms Explored

-Matrix multiplication is essential in linear algebra, with applications in fields like computer graphics, quantum mechanics, and machine learning.
+In this project, I dive into the fundamental operation of matrix multiplication, which has applications in fields such as computer graphics, quantum mechanics, and machine learning.

-Within this project I explore two key algorithms: the naive method and Strassen's algorithm, focusing on their time complexities, memory requirements, and practical considerations.

-Within this project I:
+This project focuses on understanding and comparing different approaches to matrix multiplication.
+Here's what I cover:

-Implemented and analyze the naive method
+- **Implementation and analysis of the naive method** ✅
-Explored Strassen's algorithm
-Compared memory requirements
-Discussed practical considerations
+- **Exploration of Strassen's algorithm** ✅
+- **Comparison of memory requirements** ✅
+- **Discussion of practical considerations** ✅
-Considered a MapReduce approach for large-scale matrix multiplication
+- **Evaluation of a MapReduce approach for large-scale matrix multiplication** ✅

+This is an ongoing exploration aimed at understanding the strengths, trade-offs, and practical applications of these techniques.